 Lights and reflectors

-If you use your bike at night or when visibility is poor, it is compulsory to have:
+If you use your bike at night, it is compulsory to have:

 - a white front light

 - a red rear light

 - amber/yellow pedal reflectors – front and back on each pedal

 Reflectors fitted to the front and the spokes will also help you be seen.